Solar + batteries

 In some cases you might want the battery to discharge in excess of household consumption to intentionally export energy to the grid.
 For example, in some states high feed-in tariffs are now available in the late afternoon and evening.
 To take advantage of this opportunity, your solar-battery system will need to include clever, user-configurable software.

 In addition, some schemes are available which incentivise battery discharge at times when the grid is especially stressed, for example during a heatwave when everyone is running air conditioning.
 If you purchase your battery as part of such a program, the organising company may remotely take control of it at such times.
-You may be paid a high price for the special discharge (some have paid $1 per kWh), or you may have been compensated up-front via a subsidised price for the battery.
+You may be paid a high price for the special discharge (some have been paid $1 per kWh), or you may have been compensated up-front via a subsidised price for the battery.

 Having a good installer on board will help you get the best system for your home.
 We look at how to choose a reputable installer in our Grid-interactive Solar section, however keep in mind that an accredited installer for a battery installation will have additional credentials (either a grid-connect installation accreditation with a battery endorsement, or grid-connect installation accreditation plus stand-alone installation accreditation).